What Is SSL Certificate, How Does It Work, and How to Get One

 - The number of websites and sub-domains you would like to secure with one certificate

 The cost for a standard SSL certificate for a single domain name can vary greatly.
 Such offerings start at around $50-70 (GoDaddy, Comodo SSL) to $399 (Symantec) per year.
-You will pay less if you decide to renew several yearly subscriptions ahead or to get a package deal of some sort.
+Typically, you will pay less if you decide to pay for several years ahead or to get a package deal of some sort.
 The most popular certifcate authorities have really interesting deals that are suitable for sites of all sizes and budgets.

 Of course, there is also the free option, where you get a so-called “self-signed” certificate.
 It gives you the very same encryption you would obtain with a paid one.
 The downside of it is that since it’s not recognized by a CA, browsers will not trust your page and security alerts will be popping up, making it hard to create that special bond with your website visitors.